amirul-ft/YOLOv3-Inference/README.md

 This repository is created as the Material for the Professional Ethic Course of FT-UMS.

 ## Requirements
+1. Python 3.6 or aboove
-1. Pytorch 1.4.0 or above
+2. Pytorch 1.4.0 or above
-2. Numpy
+3. Numpy
-3. Matplotlib
+4. Matplotlib
-4. OpenCV (cv2)
+5. OpenCV (cv2)
-5. Jupyter Notebook
+6. Jupyter Notebook

 ## Project Setup
 Make sure the folder structure look like this